posccis/SmartSchool-.Net-MVC/readme.md

 <p>In this momenet of the course i learned the use of Dto's.
 They're useful to define how and wich data will be delivered to user.
 And is also one more layer.</p>

+## :point_right: Docker
+<p>I learned the basics of Docker what means the concept of container, volumes and images and also include docker compose.
+I ran too the MySQL and all the APÍ in a container.</p>

 ## :wrench: Controllers

 #### :white_circle: Aluno Controller